François E. Matthes: Education

 In 1884, the twins left for Switzerland with their mother to attend a school for foreign students at Courgevaux.
 They took residence for a year in a wing of a nearby castle and learned the French language.
 During the next two years (1885–87) they relocated to Montreux where they included German language among their classes to prepare for studies in Frankfurt, Germany.
 At Frankfurt, the boys acquired their fourth language, English.
 Willem had directed his sons to learn "live" languages and avoid both Latin and Ancient Greek.

 The boys attended the technical high school Klingerschule and were lodged at the residence of one their instructors with four other classmates.
 They took courses fundamental to their anticipated engineering degrees from a German university.
 A visiting Harvard professor persuaded both boys to go instead to the United States.

 In September, 1891 the brothers embarked to the United States but a violent storm disabled their ship.
 They arrived in New York days behind schedule.
 The semester was in progress when they sought admission to Massachusetts Institute of Technology.
 When their entrance exam scores indicated the brothers were only deficient in American history, President Francis Walker intervened on their behalf and entered them into a civil engineering curriculum.
 François reciprocated Walker's aid by writing a tribute, The Military Career of General Walker, for the college yearbook.

-A professor, who had been affiliated with the U.S. Coast and Geodetic Survey, steered the brothers into taking geodetic courses.
+A professor, who had been affiliated with the United States Coast and Geodetic Survey, steered the brothers into taking geodetic courses.

 Their newest language English presented no obstacle.
 They delivered oral presentations to the school's Civil Engineering Society.
 François spoke on topics such as Draining of the Zuiderzee and Use of Mattresses in Dike Construction.
 Both boys were also active members of the Agassiz Association of Boston due to their interests in entomology.
 They donated their collection of insects from Switzerland to the Boston Society of Natural History.
 Among talks François delivered to the group were Coleoptera, Parasitic Insects and Insect Life in Water.

 During the 1892 summer break, both brothers vacationed in the White Mountains resuming their alpine pastimes - camping, mountaineering, orienteering, collecting insects.
 Through the summer of 1893, they were employed by an insurance company to make drawings of various industrial fire-protection equipment.
 They also travelled to Chicago to visit the World's Columbian Exposition.
 For the summer of 1894 they attended a M.I.T. field school in the Adirondack Mountains learning to map with an alidade and plane table and to measure stream flow of the Ausable River with various current meters.

 Graduation for the brothers on May 28, 1895, came with honors and a Bachelor of Science degree.
 In 1896, both became citizens of the United States.